glacambre/ileum/README.md

-Ileum is a zsh plugin that catches all commands starting with a colon an runs them in the parent neovim instance.
+Ileum is a zsh plugin that catches all commands starting with a colon and runs them in the parent neovim instance.
 To install Ileum, clone this repository somewhere on your disk and add `source /path/to/ileum.sh` to your `.zshrc`.

 Example usage: